Integra Sources logo

 To protect personal data, minimize response time, and ensure the stability of our IoT network, we implemented edge computing.
 That way, we could process data and run algorithms directly on the SBC offline.

-Main Challenges of Implementing People Detection in OpenCV-based Projects
+Challenges of Implementing Human Detection with OpenCV

 The biggest challenge of any project related to real-time human detection in computer vision is reducing false positives and achieving high detection accuracy.
 We faced this challenge too.